Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier Performance Insights

-- The Musketeers average 81.1 points per game (12th in college basketball) while allowing 73.9 per outing (290th in college basketball).
-They have a +255 scoring differential overall and outscore opponents by 7.2 points per game.
+- The Musketeers have a +255 scoring differential, topping opponents by 7.2 points per game.
+They're putting up 81.1 points per game to rank 11th in college basketball and are giving up 73.9 per contest to rank 291st in college basketball.

-- Xavier ranks 34th in the country at 34.8 rebounds per game.
-That's 5.8 more than the 29 its opponents average.
+- The 34.8 rebounds per game Xavier averages rank 35th in college basketball, and are 5.8 more than the 29 its opponents collect per contest.

 - Xavier makes 7.4 three-pointers per game (181st in college basketball), while its opponents have made 7.5 on average.